Did you know?

-Acanthaster Planci, commonly known as Crown of thorns, is a sea star that acquires its name from the spikes that surround its limbs.
+Acanthaster planci, commonly known as the crown of thorns, is a sea star that acquires its name from the spikes that surround its limbs.
 Its fairly flexible spikes are employed for movement and defense against possible threats.

 Appearance